tekartik/synchronized.dart/README.md

 ## Feature

- * Default lock are not-rentrant
+ * By default a lock is not reentrant
  * Timeout support
  * Support for reentrant lock (using Zone)
  * Consistent behavior (i.e. if it is unlocked calling synchronized grab the lock)